pwrtelegram/pwrtelegram/README.md

 * Uploading of any file/URL/file ID without sending the file to a specific user.
 * Automagical metadata recognition of sent files/URLs/file IDs.
 * Deleting of text messages sent from the bot
+* Uploading of files bigger than 5 megabytes with inline queries (supports both URLs and direct uploads)
+* Automatical type recognition for files sent using answerinlinequery
+* Both webhooks and getupdates are supported.
+* webhook requests can be recieved even on insecure http servers.
 * [You tell me!](https://telegram.me/pwrtelegramgroup)

 ## How do I enable it?